-Print Function: Print function is to print out the data from IOT, which management functions.
+Print Function: Print function is to print out the data from IOT, which general user client to the MFD.

+Private Print: An area in the MFD to store print data sent from a management functions.
 The role of SA is set by key operator as required by the corresponding organization.